baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 * The default file format for saving data is *.nrrd which will match the script examples.
 * Browse to the folder that you wish to save the sample data.
 * Click on the Save button.

+Refer to Slicer's documentation for [download and save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html) for more more details.

 #### Suggested tree structure